 How CIAM is Delivering Secured Digital Experiences for Consumers

 Consumers interact with one and many applications in different ways.
 They interchangeably use their smartphones, laptops, and other smart devices to access dozens of applications daily.
-It’s probably one of the reasons why CIAM solutions help to link user identity across multiple devices in order to reduce friction and the risk of fraud.
+This is why CIAM solutions help to link user identity across multiple devices in order to reduce friction and the risk of fraud.

 To give consumers more customization and convenience, CIAM providers operate across the web and mobile to offer important features such as social integrations, universal login, single sign-on (SSO), multi-factor authentication (MFA), progressive profiling, and more.